Gareth Delve

-Gareth Leon Delve (born 30 December 1982) is a former Wales international rugby union player, and former captain of Gloucester.
-In late 2010, he moved to Australia where he went on to captain the Melbourne Rebels.
-His usual position is number 8.
+Gareth Leon Delve (born 30 December 1982) is a former Wales international rugby union player.
+Having started his career playing rugby in the English Premiership Rugby from 2001, he became a captain of Gloucester.
+Then, in late 2010, he moved to Australia where he went on to captain the Melbourne Rebels, as well as later playing in Japan.
+He returned to play his final season for the Swansea Ospreys, before retiring from professional rugby in 2016, his usual position was number 8.
+Since retirement he has completed an MSc in university, and had become part of backroom staff in Bristol and then Gloucester, where since 2022 he became the academy manager.

 Career

 Wales and England

 Delve was a pupil at Rumney High School in Cardiff and accepted a Rugby scholarship from Colston's Collegiate School in Bristol before signing a professional contract with Bath in 2001.

 After a few frustrating seasons at Bath, he was named in the Welsh squad for the 2006 Six Nations Championship, and earned two caps during the tournament, making his debut against Scotland.
 He was also called up for the summer tour to Argentina in June 2006, and earned another two caps, as well as scoring a try in the second Test.

 In the summer of 2007, he moved from Bath to Gloucester Rugby.
-He was appointed joint captain of Gloucester in 2009, a position he held in 2010, before he moved to Australia.
+He was appointed joint captain of Gloucester in 2009, a position he held in 2010 before he moved to Australia.

 In March 2010, he was recalled to the Wales squad and selected in the starting line-up for the match versus Ireland.
 He was named in the preliminary squad for the 2011 Rugby World Cup but was ultimately left out of the final squad.